top of page

 Because it is precious and has many benificial effects, far more, than a simple spice.

-For our harversting team at the farm the 20-.25 days of intense harvest from mid October in feel like a race against time.
+For our harversting team at the farm the 20-.25 days of intense harvest from mid October to early November feel like a race against time.

-But there is also quite some conversation and fun, so the people of Satemo rather enjoy the project as the final harvest of a long farmer year full of corn, tomatoes, potatoes, apples and of course grapes.
-The traditional georgian wine making at almost each farm usually takes place immediatly before the first flowers are appearing on our safranerie, that has only the size of a soccer field.
+But there is also quite some conversation and fun happening during the so calledd mondatura phase- the picking apart of the flowers indoors.
+So our mostly female workers of Satemo rather enjoy the project as the final harvest of a long farming season full of corn, tomatoes, potatoes, apples and of course grapes.
+The traditional georgian wine making at almost each farm usually takes place immediatly before the first flowers are appearing on our safranerie, that has just the size of a soccer field.
 By coincidence our harvesting team has also about the size of a soccer team.
-All our production comes from a sinlge small space, no mixtures, nothing is added or altered- directly from the the sun to the flower and on to your body.
+We all share our goal to make saffron a new successful crop in the small country of Georgia.
+Like wine the crocus flower delivers new aromas and various profiles with every new season.
+Our products come from a specific harvesting year a sinlge small space, no mixtures, nothing is added or altered- directly from the sun to the flower and on to your body.

 pencil1_frame.jpg